Capybaras: Giant Rodents of South America and Exotic Pets

 There are some wonderful photos and videos of pet capybaras on the Internet.
-The pets enjoy swimming in backyard pools, going for walks with a harness and leash and even lying on sofas.
+The pets seem to enjoy swimming in backyard pools, going for walks with a harness and leash, and even lying on sofas.
 Owners say that the animals are intelligent and trainable, like Caplin Rous in the video above.
 The animals shouldn't be thought of as giant guinea pigs, however.
 Taking care of an exotic pet and keeping it happy are major undertakings.

 Many generations of selective breeding are necessary in order to domesticate a wild animal.
 Anyone thinking of owning an exotic pet needs to keep this in mind.
 Exotic pets are not domesticated and require special attention in order to keep them happy and healthy and in order to keep humans safe.

 The capybaras shown in this article appear to be docile and even friendly.
 There are online videos that show capybaras playing with other pets and apparently enjoying the company of humans.
 In some photos and videos that I've seen, the animals seem to be showing affection towards their owners.

 Even a previously calm capybara may sometimes exhibit an aggressive behaviour, however.
 This is likely not so much a problem with the animal as with our lack of knowledge about its needs according to its gender and life stage.
 The consensus of pet owners seems to be that capybaras are not aggressive by nature but may be so if we act inappropriately towards them (according to their standards).

 Even though capybaras are bred in captivity, they are still very much wild animals.
 It should always be remembered that they are capable of biting hard.

 Other Interesting Capybara Facts

 - As in other rodents, the front teeth or incisors of a capybara never stop growing.
 The teeth are generally worn down by the tough grasses that the animal eats.

-- Capybaras are coprophagous - they eat their feces to get extra nutrients and beneficial bacteria.
+- Capybaras are coprophagous, which means that they eat their feces.
+This behaviour enables them to obtain extra nutrients and beneficial bacteria.
 (House training a pet capybara is a major topic of its own.
 Pet owners say that it can be done.)